Roger Garaudy

 Roger Garaudy ([ʁɔʒe gaʁodi]; 17 July 1913 – 13 June 2012) was a French philosopher, French resistance fighter and a communist author.
 He converted to Islam in 1982.
-In 1998, he was convicted and fined for Holocaust denial under French law for claiming that the death of six million Jews was a "myth".
+In 1998, he was convicted for several years and fined for Holocaust denial under French law for claiming that the mass slaughter of six million Jews was a "myth".

 Early life and education

 Roger Garaudy was born in Marseille to working class Catholic parents.
 At the age of 14, Garaudy converted to Protestantism.
 He fought during World War II and received the Croix de Guerre.
 After a period as a Vichy France prisoner of war in Algeria, Garaudy joined the French Resistance working for resistance radio and the newspaper Liberté.

 Political career

 Garaudy joined the French Communist Party in 1933.
 By mid 1940s, Garaudy was considered a leading polemicist within the party.
 He rose through the ranks and in 1945 he became a member of the party's leadership and its Central Executive Committee, where he occupied positions for 28 years.

-As a political candidate, he succeeded in being elected to the National Assembly and eventually rose to the position of deputy speaker, and later senator.

 Garaudy remained a Christian and eventually re-converted to Catholicism during his political career.
 Eventually he converted to Islam.
 He was befriended by one of France's most prominent clerics of the time, the Abbé Pierre, who in later years supported Garaudy, even regarding the latter's most controversial views.

 Garaudy was expelled from the Communist Party in 1970, because he had criticized the party's position on the student movement and the Warsaw Pact invasion of Czechoslovakia.
 His philosophical and political views were characterized as revisionist by Soviet commentators.
 He had, however, accepted the invasion of Hungary in 1956.